Nuitka/Nuitka/README.txt

    only supported from that version on.

-   On Windows the MinGW g++ compiler of at least version 4.5, the VC++ compiler is not currently supported.
+   On Windows the MinGW g++ compiler of at least version 4.5, the VC++ compiler is not currently supported, because it is too weak in its C++0x support.

-   Scons: You need to install scons, because it is used to build the C++ sources to binaries.

    Python: You need at least CPython 2.6 to execute Nuitka, and because the created executables will link against the CPython shared library at run time.